cliosight/Docs/README.md

 The answer to this is, even with meticulously crafted prompts, it is not always possible to describe the exact schema of a database and the fine details of each relation that might co-exist in a sophisticated application design.
 With UI and automation code defined individually there is a simpler modular structure for the end goal.
 There is no need for the user to understand the code.
 The programming language thereby becomes insignificant.
 Changes can be done right in the config.
 Call it a shorthand for developing applications that comes with infrastructure.
 Having said that, the same framework can be generalized to cover more of programming requirements like on the system side in the future.

 ![ai](https://cdn-images-1.medium.com/max/800/1*dUJq2LUbfKAHZlW8WXaveg.png)

-Detailed explanation for using AI within Cliosight is given in this video.

 ## Data Privacy and Security <a name="security"></a>
 Sharing private datasets created using our platform will have several security implications.
 In order to provide assurance to users, Cliosight is designed to have in place all the possible tools to make datasets compliant with the applicable regulations.